Counseling Master's Program

 * Appreciation and knowledge of issues of race, gender, ethnicity, sexual orientation, and religions as they relate to providing effective psychotherapeutic interventions

 To provide the best learning experience possible for students in the Psychology Department Masters of Arts with specialization in Counseling, and meet the requirements from the state of California for licensure eligibility, the program will now admit a new cohort of students every other year.
-The program will NOT be admitting students for Fall 2016.
-We will admit students for Fall 2017.
+The program will admit students for Fall 2017.
 The next applications for the MA Counseling Program we will accept will be due February 1st, 2017.

 Students are accepted into the program based on academic record, human services experience, demonstrated excellence in oral and written communication, and the potential for becoming effective and ethical psychotherapists.
 Applicants are screened on the basis of their application materials as well as a personal interview.
 Approximately 10-12 new students are accepted each year, with admission during the fall semester only.